awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 | Destination  |  Protocol  |  Port Range  |  Comments  |
 | The ID of the security group | All | All | Allow outbound traffic to other instances assigned to this security group\. |

+\(Optional\) If you launch a bastion host in your public subnet to use as a proxy for SSH or RDP traffic from your home network to your private subnet, add a rule to the DBServerSG security group that allows inbound SSH or RDP traffic from the bastion instance or its associated security group\.

 ### Security for IPv6<a name="vpc-scenario-2-security-ipv6"></a>

 If you associate an IPv6 CIDR block with your VPC and subnets, you must add separate rules to your WebServerSG and DBServerSG security groups to control inbound and outbound IPv6 traffic for your instances\.
 In this scenario, the web servers will be able to receive all Internet traffic over IPv6, and SSH or RDP traffic from your local network over IPv6\.
 They can also initiate outbound IPv6 traffic to the Internet\.
 The database servers can initiate outbound IPv6 traffic to the Internet\.